The Collation and Annotation of Saṃyuktāgama

 The Collation and Annotation of Saṃyuktāgama is a Chinese translation and collection of Sarvastivada Buddhist texts.

-The text was compiled by Wang JIanwei and Jin Hui over more than fourteen years, and consists of 4 parts, 7 chapters, 56 samyuktas and 8491 sutras, divided into 3 categories: sutra, geya and vyakarana.
+The text was compiled by Wang Jianwei and Jin Hui over more than fourteen years, and consists of 4 parts, 7 chapters, 56 samyuktas and 8491 sutras, divided into 3 categories: sutra, geya and vyakarana.
 The authors also included annotations to clarify the text.

 This work was a funded project by Shanghai Publishing Funds in 2013.
 It won first prize in both the 2014 National Excellent Ancient Book Award and the 2014 Excellent Ancient Book Award in East China in 2014, and is the first prize winner of the 14th Shanghai Book Award.

 Background

 During the Early Buddhist period, the Theravada and Sarvastivada schools were the most influential.
-In Sri Lanka and South India the Tipitaka and notes and commentaries of Theravada were more predominant, while in China, North India, and Southeast Asia the extant texts of Sarvastivada were more prevalent.
+In Sri Lanka and South India the Tipitaka and notes and commentaries of Theravada were more prevalent, however in China, North India, and Southeast Asia the extant texts of Sarvastivada were more prevalent.